 If you believe you have been subjected to harassment, you are encouraged to clearly and firmly make known to the alleged harasser that the behaviour is objectionable and must stop.
-If conflict resulting from the harassing behaviour can be resolve by those directly involved, it reduces the disruption in the work/learning place and contributes to better relationships in the future.
+If conflict resulting from the harassing behaviour can be resolved by those directly involved, it reduces the disruption in the work/learning place and contributes to better relationships in the future.
 Some people are not aware that their behaviour constitutes harassment.
 Often, simply telling them about the offensive nature of their behaviour is enough to end it.
-Employees are encouraged to be proactive and tell the offender to stop.
+You are encouraged to be proactive and tell the offender to stop.
 Refer to the policy if necessary.
-If you want assistance in planning your approach to the other employee, contact your manager, supervisor, Human Resources, or a Harassment Advisor listed at the end of this document.
+If you want assistance in planning your approach to the alleged harasser, contact your Department Director, Participant Resources, the Security Services Department, or a Harassment Advisor listed at the end of this document.